Inglebard/steam-login/README.md

 KNOWN ISSUES
 ------------

-Steam, sometimes, may "hide" itself, mostly when something went wrong with a game or staem itself.
+Steam, sometimes, may "hide" itself, mostly when something went wrong with a game or steam itself.
 If this happens just press ALT+TAB to get back do Steam Big Picture.

 INSTALL